 Choose the Right Bike and Adjust It For Your Height

-For example, you can perform what are known as neck sit-ups.
+For example, you can perform what is known as neck sit-ups.
 This involves laying face down on a bed or a workout bench, or any other flat surface, with your head hanging down over the edge.
-In a slow and controlled motion, you lift and extend your head up above neutral spine.
-You can then work on flexion by flipping over, letting your head hang over the side and slowing pulling your chin to your chest.
+In a slow and controlled motion, you lift and extend your head up above the neutral spine.
+You can then work on flexion by flipping over, letting your head hang over the side, and slowing pulling your chin to your chest.

 Products for Neck Pain Treatment

 Do Not Ignore Cycling Neck Pain